 Medicare Part B Deductible

 Part B has an annual deductible for all of your medical expenses, including doctor visits, tests, supplies, and durable medical equipment.
-The deductible in 2023 is $226.
+The deductible this year is $226.
 If you receive a Part B-covered service during the year, you will pay all costs out-of-pocket until the Part B deductible is met.

 Medicare Part B Coinsurance